German rail woes: How can Deutsche Bahn turn things around? – DW – 08/07/2024

 It has vowed to double passenger transport via train by 2030, while increasing the share of freight carried by rail to 25%.

-To this end, the government announced plans to funnel billions of euros into modernizing rail infrastructure.
+To this end, the government has announced plans to funnel billions of euros into modernizing rail infrastructure.

 The plan involves overhauling thousands of kilometers of track as well as bridges, stations and outdated train equipment such as signal boxes and switches.